-by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-151-999 8-prin-of-macro-economics-summer-2012/
+by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2013-semester/syllabus-bec-151-98-prin-of-macro-economics-summer-2013/

-- 4. Discuss economic growth and business cycles - 5.
+- 1. Define economics and explain its relation to the other social sciences. - 2.
+Define free market capitalism and explain its characteristics. - 3.
+Define and explain National Income Accounting. - 4.
+Discuss economic growth and business cycles - 5.
 Define and explain unemployment and its measurement. - 6.
 Define and explain inflation/deflation and their measurement. - 7.
 Explain the development and role of money in an economic system. - 8.
 Explain the role of the Federal Reserve System and the process by which it controls the money supply and interest rates. - 9.
 Define aggregate demand and aggregate supply.
 Explain how aggregate demand and aggregate supply are used as a model of the macro economy.
 Develop and use graphs in the explanation. - 10.
 Discuss the Classical/Laissez-faire theory of the macro economy and business cycles. - 11.
 Discuss the Keynesian criticism of Classical Theory and the Keynesian theory of the macro economy and business cycles. - 12.
 Discuss the role of monetary policy and the impact it can have on an economic system. - 13.
 Discuss the role of fiscal policy and the impact it can have on an economic system. - 14.
 Discuss supply side economics.